This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Perhaps, I wondered, was there still hope for all those hard-to-believe future of tourism predictions?

 Sustainability for the environment and locals

 Sustainability in tourism can mean countless things, depending on who you ask.
-For some, the environment is at the heart of it – think at top-level ‘take only memories, leave only footprints’ over constructing a 500-bedroom hotel on a protected natural bay.
+For some, the environment is at the heart of it – think at the top level, ‘take only memories, leave only footprints’ over constructing a 500-bedroom hotel on a protected natural bay.

 For others, it’s about building a much more sustainable approach to income and job opportunities for locals.
 One that can be scaled up, thus creating more jobs, opportunities – and most importantly, cash in pockets – for locals over foreign investors.

 Both are essential parts of a sustainable tourism economy and from the businesses I met, it seemed sustainability was a cornerstone of their ethics rather than a buzzword – something their involvement in the Tourism Recovery Programme had further highlighted.

 ‘We’ve been able to learn a lot of different things – leadership, management, digital and sustainable tourism.
 But not only that, we had the opportunity to discover what we were already doing and what we weren’t promoting,’ Rodrigo Lopez Aldana, founder of Sabores Mexico Food Tours, told me over coffee at the end of a delicious five-hour tour devouring the city’s best dishes.

 ‘For example, supporting the local economy, being as green and sustainable as possible, and helping the local community.
 It was part of our business model, but now we have realised we are creating a big sustainable impact – and how important that also is to international travellers’ he continued as Nite, an expert barista, poured out different organic coffees across the table.